 Marambio Base

 This list ‘cities in Antarctica’ (wink-wink) couldn’t be complete without Marambio Base.
-Perched on Seymour Island, this base boasts the bragging rights of being Argentina’s main gateway to Antarctica.
+Perched on Seymour Island, this base is Argentina’s main gateway to Antarctica.
 It’s like Buenos Aires’ chilly little sibling, with fewer tango bars and more penguins.
-Established in the late 60s, it’s seen more drama than a telenovela.
-Ice breakups?
-Check.
-Daring rescues?
-Absolutely.
-Unexpected fossil finds?
-You bet.
+It was established in the late 60s and it’s significant for being the place where an extinct bird 40 million years old was discovered.

 But perhaps the pièce de résistance of this base is its airstrip.
-This isn’t just a strip of land where planes decide to plop down.
 It’s the most significant runway on the white continent, making Marambio the Ellis Island of Antarctica.
 Travelers, scientists, and wayward adventurers, all have Marambio’s airstrip to thank for their first ‘Hello!’ to this icy wonderland.

 Base Presidente Eduardo Frei Montalvo

+Now, its name.
+Eduardo Frei Montalvo was the President of Chile who decided to venture into Antarctica and was rewarded by naming this first Chilean outpost after him.
 So, what makes this place worthy of such a grand title?
-Well, for starters, it’s not just a research hub; it’s like a mini metropolis in the middle of nowhere.
-Seriously, it boasts an airstrip, a hospital, and even a school.
+Well, for starters, it’s a research hub but also kind of like a mini metropolis in the middle of nowhere, it has an airstrip, a hospital, and even a school.

 Rothera Research Station

 Rothera isn’t just any old place to chill (pun intended).
 No, it’s Britain’s primary Antarctic base, making it the Beckham of the research world.
 Strategically positioned on Adelaide Island, to the west of the Antarctic Peninsula, it has become the go-to spot for diverse scientific research.
-Whether you’re looking to dive deep into marine biology, or you’re an atmospheric scientist with your head in the clouds, Rothera has a spot for you.
+And like most other places on this list, it has an air strip, a research station, and a small hospital.

 Enjoying this post? then you may also like our guide to La Rinconada- the tallest city in the world.